seansms/seanslist/README.txt

 In windows:
 py seanslist0.py

-Prepare my_list.txt
-Each column in SeansList is represented by two comma separated lists.
-The first list represents the combo box options.
-The second list represents values in the list control below.
-Each list will work with or without a trailing comma, but will be subsequently afforded with a trailing comma.
-To represent an empty list, use a single comma (,).

-blank_lists.txt is provided if you want all blanks as a start.
-Simply copy the file to my_lists.txt before you start.

-SeansList 0_5 supports four lists, so your my_list.txt should have eight lines with at least one comma (,) on each line.
+my_lists.txt file format
+The first line of my_lists.txt must be "My Lists v0.0" or the program will not load your lists

+my_combos.txt file format
+The first line of my_lists.txt must be "My Combos v0.0" or the program will not load your combo boxes

+my_achievements.txt file format
+The first line is blank.
+Each subsequent line is blank followed by a comma separated list.
+Select items in all your lists and click Archive to move items here.
+If you don't want them archived, then just delete with the del or backspace key.

+SeansList 0_6 supports four lists.
 By default, semicolons are translated from the file to a comma in the list, allowing for commas in the text.

 After each new entry to a list, all lists are saved to my_list.txt and two backups are made my_list2.txt and my_list3.txt.
-I recommend installing Sean's List in a folder that is copied to the cloud for a backup and to be reached from other locations.
+I recommend installing Sean's SuperList in a folder that is copied to the cloud for a backup and to be reached from other locations.

+Look at SLControl for options.
+Make a backup copy and manually merge before you upgrade.